simonsben/Dead-Drop/README.md

-# README
+# Dead Drop

-Writing software to embed data in one or multiple images
+Dead drop is a program that allows data to be hidden within images using either Least Significant Bit (LSB) or Bit-Plane Complexity Segmentation (BPCS) techniques.

-## Stages/features
+## Future features

-* Add checkums
+* Add checksums
-* Quality setting
+* Add compression be default
-    * Increase impact on image quality (ex. enable all of LSB for BPCS or lower threshold)
+* Enable public key cipher

 ## Format